carlosdorelli/tcadmin-installer/README.md

 ## Features

-- Automatic installation of the TCAdmin V2 Panel (dependencies, database andnginx).
+- Automatic installation of the TCAdmin V2 Panel (dependencies, database and nginx).
 - Optional installation of SSL and change port 8880 (default) to 80 so you have now: panel.host.com and not panel.host.com:8880

 ## Help and support